-Cabin assignments are made the day before camp begins, and all assignments are made based on grade.
-We do our very best to honor reciprocal roommate requests for campers in the same grade … one request per camper, please.
+Cabin assignments are finalized the day before camp begins, and all assignments are made based on grade.
+We do our very best to honor reciprocal roommate requests for campers in the same grade.
+One request is allowed per camper.
 Unfortunately, we cannot guarantee your request, but we will sure try.
 Bunks are randomly pre-assigned by counselors prior to your camper’s arrival (there is no need to arrive early to get a bunk for your camper).
 If your camper has a special need that requires a certain bunk, please contact us so we can make arrangements prior to your arrival.

 We do not allow medication, including over-the-counter medicine, to be stored in camper cabins.
 We require medications to be checked in with our camp nurse on Opening Day.
 Our on-site camp nurse and healthcare assistants keep a comprehensive stock of over-the-counter medication in our clinics which allows us the ability to treat a wide range of minor illnesses, aches, etc. as they may occur.
 Please do not send these to camp.

 Medications will not be dispensed unless the following guidelines are met:

 - Prescription medications MUST be in the original pharmacy labeled container or the original manufacturer’s container.

 - Prescription medications MUST have the camper’s name on the bottle.

 - Any doctor’s office samples MUST be accompanied by a signed physician prescription.

 - Medication should be limited to only what is required for your camper’s session.

 Campers are not allowed to bring any electronic devices to camp (phones, tablets, laptops, music devices, watches with screens, gaming devices, etc.).
 We help campers build significant relationships at camp as well as benefit from interacting with God’s beautiful creation.
 Screens and electronic devices can be a relational block and a distraction from the ideal camp experience.
 Camp is an incredible opportunity to unplug from technology for a time.
 Experiences like this are increasingly rare and therefore even more important for today’s youth.